MicrosoftDocs/security/zero-trust/deploy-information-protection-saas.md

 After identifying and classifying your data, you can then proceed to protect your data by applying sensitivity labels out to SaaS apps.

-To prevent data loss, you can create and apply data loss prevention (DLP) policies protection actions that such as encryption, access restrictions, and other actions.
+To prevent data loss, you can create and apply data loss prevention (DLP) policies protection actions such as encryption, access restrictions, and other actions.

 Use the following steps to guide you in using Microsoft 365 products so that you can apply information protection capabilities on SaaS apps: